benblack769/NNetExperiments/README.md

 Recurrent neural network design: Inspired by LSTMs, many people have created similar models which they though would solve some problems that LSTMs seem to have.
 None of the dozens of these are better, although some are marginally simpler.
 A meta-study done recently found that some models are marginally better.
 * Augmented networks: Many people think the next big thing in neural nets are ones given external memory to work with.
 These are often combined with LSTM networks on some of the most important pattern recognition problems.
 Google's new translation algorithm uses Attention networks to augment LSTMs.

 So what makes these so powerful?
 What made people think they could be improved with minor changes, and why were they wrong?
 What can't it do?
 If we ever want to make something even better, perhaps solving some of the problems with LSTMs, we need to be able to answer these questions.
-I think that LSTMs might encode something fundamental about how human intelligence works, although it may not be easy to see what that is.
+I think that LSTMs might encode something fundamental about intelligence, although it may not be easy to see what that is.

-Because solving problems is easier than figuring out fundamental reasons for phenomena, I also want to explore how one might improve LSTMs.
-Attention based networks have made significant strides in time sequence analysis, such as translation.
-But current methods are inefficient for long time series.
-One potential goal of a lower level network model is to condense the important information in a long time series into a relatively small number of steps, each of which containing a reasonable amount of information.
-In other words, to compress the time scale of the data, without hugely increasing the spatial scale.
-It is not clear that current tequniques like stacking LSTMS do this effectively.

-I think that this condensation over time is vital to creating human level intelligence.
-The very idea of attention is related to the conscious self, which can only focus on a small number of things at a time.
-So it relies on something lower level to condense the relevant information to something we can reasonably expect the machine to focus on.

 ### Recurrent Networks and Time Sequence Learning

 First, what is a recurrent network?
-It tries to solve a common problem that humans solve, which is recognizing or generating sequences over time.
+It tries to solve a common problem that humans solve, which is recognizing sequences over time.
 So, a recurrent network looks at things like songs or text one time unit at a time.
 For example, RNNs are used for voice recognition, i.e. turning a sequence of sound waves into a sequence of letters.

 A recurrent network broadly it looks like this: